 CLAUSE F. ARCHIVIST.— An Archivist shall be appointed by the President.
 The Archivist shall prepare and maintain for historical purposes a file of Section resolutions, position statements, correspondence, transactions, and other pertinent records.

-CLAUSE I. SPECIAL GROUPS LIAISON.— The President shall appoint a Special Groups Liaison to the following technical committees: Black Bear, Deer, Endangered Species and Wildlife Diversity, Furbearer Resources, Upland Habitat and Wild Turkey.
+CLAUSE I. SPECIAL GROUPS LIAISON.— The President shall appoint a Special Groups Liaison to the following Northeast Technical Committees: Black Bear, Deer, Fish and Wildlife Diversity, Furbearer Resources, Upland Game Bird, and Habitat.
 The liaisons shall report to the Executive Committee and membership on the activities of their technical committee.

-CLAUSE H. The President shall appoint a voting member of the Section to chair the Nominations Committee in accordance with Article V, Section 2.

 ARTICLE V. ELECTIONS AND FILLING OF OFFICES